lattice0/jetson_nano_kvm/Readme.md

 Wait, wtf?
 Why this is a local file?
 I don't know what's happening, but this should show you which one is being used.
 You're gonna need its name.
 The file is already at `/boot`.

 You might wonder that since we replaced all the device tree files on `/boot`, then it should load the modified one already.
 Somehow, in my case, it didn't.
 I think it has to do with the fact that it's loading a local one like shown above.
+If you know how to change this, open an issue please.
 Anyways, to bypass this, we have to inform the `/boot/extlinux/extlinux.conf` where to locate our file.
 Change from

 ```
 TIMEOUT 30